Beaches and state parks near Orlando

 Beautiful Bayshore Blvd, a 5 mile path along the water

 Tampa is definitely a worthwhile daytrip destination, especially for anyone who loves big city attractions.
-The city is most well-known for being home to the iconic theme park Busch Gardens, as well as the top rated Lowry Park Zoo (now Zoo Tampa.
-Additionally, you will find a number of interesting art museums, a gorgeous historic theater, and a number of beautiful nature preserves scattered around the city.
+The city is most well-known for being home to the iconic theme park Busch Gardens, as well as the top rated Lowry Park Zoo (now Zoo Tampa).
+I also love the diverse art museums, the gorgeous historic theater, and the beautiful nature preserves scattered around the metro.
 Lots of great places to shop (check out Hyde Park Village) and no shortage of fantastic restaurants.

-• Florida Aquarium – Consistently ranked as one of the country’s top aquariums.
-Colorful exhibits and a fantastic Wetlands trails.
+• Florida Aquarium: Consistently ranked as one of the country’s top aquariums.
+I love the massive shark tank and fantastic Wetlands trails.

-• Tampa theater – Rated one of the most beautiful theaters in the world.
+• Tampa theater: Rated one of the most beautiful theaters in the world.
 Hosts special movie events throughout the year.
+I love the summer movie series.

 You can find just about any type of cuisine in Tampa.
 One of the best tourist choices is Columbia, Florida’s oldest restaurant.
 This wonderful historic dining establishment is located in historic Y-bor City (one of the city’s oldest sections).
 Enjoy live flamenco dancing while enjoying top notch Spanish & Cuban cuisine.
 Be sure to try the Cuban black beans!